 A sewer line repair will typically be easier (and cost less) than a completely broken pipe, so if you think there is an issue with your sewer line, especially if you feel that tree roots are growing into the pipe, call Service Experts Heating & Air Conditioning right away.

 Sewer line repair professionals at Service Experts will use a sewer inspection camera to verify whether or not the sewer system has a tree root issue.
 Once the issue has been confirmed, our sewer line repair professional will discuss all of your options with you and help you choose the best plan, whether that’s a trenchless sewer line replacement or just cutting out the tree roots.

-Remember, faster growing trees, such as ash, locust, or tuliptree, may cause more trouble because they grow faster.
+Remember, faster growing trees, such as poplar, locust, or tuliptree, may cause more trouble because they grow faster.
 Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every six to ten years to avoid their roots from causing a problem.
 Also, remember to plant trees away from your sewer lines, that way you can help avoid damage and prevent those pesky (and sometimes costly) sewer line repairs.
-If you’re unsure where your sewer lines are, ask Service Experts to flag the path of the sewer pipes.
+If you’re not sure where your sewer lines are, ask Service Experts to flag the path of the sewer pipes.

 So if you think your tree roots have come in contact with your sewer line or you have any plumbing problems at all, call Service Experts Heating & Air Conditioning in Melbourne and we are happy to visit and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in tip-top shape.